-After the hustle and bustle of Halloween, Thanksgiving, Christmas and New Year’s, we are just exhausted in our house.
+After the hustle and bustle of Halloween, Thanksgiving, Christmas, and New Year’s, we are just exhausted in our house.
 The next holiday, Valentine’s Day comes a scant month after all of that and truthfully I need to recoup because I am exhausted!
 Also, it is the first holiday to come after we have made personal budget decisions.
-So, for both of those reasons, our family likes to celebrate Valentine’s Day in with the kids and it is a pretty low key affair.
-We still usually have some minor decorations up, maybe a small banner or two and hearts on our kids bedroom doors.
-Of course we eat yummy food and drink tasty beverages.
+So, for both of those reasons, our family likes to celebrate Valentine’s Day with the kids and it is a pretty low-key affair.
+We still usually have some minor decorations up, maybe a small banner or two and hearts on our kid’s bedroom doors.
+Of course, we eat yummy food and drink tasty beverages.

 But above all, we spend time together as a family.
-One way we love to spend time together is playing games or put together puzzles.
+One way we love to spend time together is by playing games or putting together puzzles.
 It has become a tradition in our household.
-So, we are always trying to come up with new, fun, family friendly ideas.
-A few years ago we started doing a NYE scavenger hunt with the kids and then is spread to most of the non major holidays – Valentine’s Day, Thanksgiving, 4th of July, Memorial Day and New Year’s Eve.
+So, we are always trying to come up with new, fun, family-friendly ideas.
+A few years ago we started doing an NYE scavenger hunt with the kids and then it spread to most of the nonmajor holidays – Valentine’s Day, Thanksgiving, 4th of July, Memorial Day, and New Year’s Eve.
 It is so much fun!
-The kids really get a kick out of finding the items all over the house, on the TV and of course outside in the neighborhood.
-This is a game that can be played during the day, so as not to disturb bed time for the really little ones.
+The kids get a kick out of finding the items all over the house, on the TV, and of course outside in the neighborhood.
+This is a game that can be played during the day, so as not to disturb bedtime for the really little ones.

 In our house, we play in two ways.